Entries by Justina Janas

 Happy mother and kid daughter waving hands looking at web camera using laptop for video call

-These systems ensure our students receive all of materials and services faster than any other charter school in the region!
-Below you will find a list of leading curriculum vendors that have partnered with us to provide fully integrated student ordering systems.
+These systems ensure our students receive all of their materials and services faster than any other charter school in the region!
+Below you will find a list of leading vendors that have partnered with us to provide fully integrated student ordering systems.

 Our Leading Edge Technology Featured In Two Case Studies

 Amazon and Staples Business Advantage have played an integral role in helping us improve our online ordering systems.
-To celebrate the success of these projects they have developed case studies summarizing the challenges, solutions, and benefits of our partnerships.
+To celebrate the success of these projects, they have developed case studies summarizing the challenges, solutions, and benefits of our partnerships.
 Please read the Amazon Case Study and Staples Case Study to learn more.

 Curriculum Ordering at Visions has never been easier!